Thursday, 3/17/22, Norristown via Zoom

 As a result of participating in this workshop, therapists will be able to:

-- Identify boundaries and boundary issues during video analysis
+- Observe and identify boundaries and boundary violations during video analysis

 - Describe two components of triangulation